oumsamon/SQL_practice/readme.md

 ## Load The Schema

 There are two ways to execute a sql file using psql.

-* Using your normal shell
+* Using your normal shell (be sure you have changed directory into this repo):

 ```bash
 $ psql -d library < schema.sql
 ```

-* Or from inside the psql cli
+* Or from inside the psql cli:

 ```sql
 -- first cd to the directory where the file is